ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

       Assert that argument *argno* is a pass-by-reference input and output parameter.

+   .. method:: assertPickleRoundTrips(value)

+      Assert that *value* can be pickled, and roundtrips back to an equal value of the same type.

    .. note::

       There are also a number of deprecated aliases for the methods above, those